marcossantiago/kubernetes-workshop/03_real_application.md

 ### Deployment Configuration

-The "./real-app" directory of the git repo contains all of the yaml configurations we will need:
+The "./real-app" directory of the Git repo contains all of the yaml configurations we will need:

 ```
 # ./real-app/deployment-back-end.yaml
-apiVersion: apps/v1
+apiVersion: extensions/v1beta1
 kind: Deployment
 metadata:
   name: pgk-back-deployment